 Windscribe is a Canadian VPN that’s gained popularity due to its free service and dedicated support for streaming TV.
 Unlike fellow Canadian VPN provider TunnelBear, Windscribe also allows torrenting.

 Related: Best VPN

 Windscribe – Features and usability

-Windscribe has an outstandingly generous 10GB per month free tier.
-Free users get access to locations in 11 countries – not including any of the Windflix video streaming endpoints.
+Windscribe has a generous 10GB per month free tier.
+Free users get access to locations in 11 countries, excluding any of the Windflix video streaming endpoints.

 Windscribe – Performance

 We were delighted to find that Windscribe’s free service is just as fast as its paid-for version, although you get a more limited selection of endpoints, and no access to its US Windflix specialised streaming servers. iPlayer worked on both free and paid services.

 Winscribe’s speeds have slipped a little compared to our last performance test, with only its Dutch endpoint being super-fast at 9.79 MB/sec (78.32Mbps) via HTTP and 9.93MB/sec (79.44Mbps) via FTP.
 In the UK, we achieved HTTP speeds of 7.10MB/sec (56.8Mbps) and 6.60MB/sec (52.8Mbps) over HTTP and FTP respectively.

 However, US connection speeds have gone from being among the fastest in last year’s test at 5.9MB/sec (47.2Mbps) and 6.9MB/sec (55.2Mbps), to a little below average at 4.45MB/sec (35.6Mbps) for HTTP transfers and just 2.39MB/sec (19.12Mbps) over FTP.
 Our test results represent a snapshot of a specific day’s performance across a handful of endpoints, however, and these speeds are adequate for good-quality video streaming.